Publications

 Reports

 Nadibaidze, A. (2022).
 Commitment to Control Weaponised Artificial Intelligence: A Step Forward for the OSCE and European Security.
-Geneva Centre for Security Policy.
+Geneva: Geneva Centre for Security Policy.

 Other publications